polyurichard/lectures/OOD/oo.md

 <div style="page-break-before: always;" />

 ## Liskov Substitution Principle (LSP)
+LSP states that:
-According to LSP, objects of a superclass should be replaceable with objects of its subclasses without affecting the application.
+- Objects of a superclass should be replaceable with objects of its subclasses without altering the correctness of the program.
+- In simpler terms, if you have a parent class and a child class, then anywhere in your code where you use an instance of the parent class, you should be able to use an instance of the child class without causing any issues or changes in behavior.
+- This principle is used to ensure that a subclass can stand in for its superclass without causing any issues in the program.

 ### Example
 Suppose that in our RPG game, there are three types of characters: `Player`, `Monster`, and `NPC` (Non-Player Character).
 Let's define the `Character` class as the base class for all three types of characters.

-**Base Class: `Character`**
-This is the base class representing a general character in the RPG game.
+**Base Class: `Character`**:  This represents a general character in the RPG game.
+To allow the subclasses to reuse the functionality of the base class, the `Character` class defines two methods: `attack` and `talk`.

 ```java
 public class Character {